HebahAlshamlan/GASTAT-task/README.md

 #### The formula: sum(this month / last month)*100

 # Monthly change(Laspeyres formula)
-Basically it's calculate the change rate between two period of time
+Basically it calculate the change rate between two period of time

 #### The formula : (Production(this month/ last month)^item weight )^ (1/ Group wight)

 # Pipeline
-for simplicity I try to collect the data only from Timimi market, becouse collecting data from multiple resorces and try to do ether Web Scraping or Use their API's time-consuming.
+for simplicity I try to collect the data only from Timimi market, because collecting data from multiple resorces and try to do either Web Scraping or Use their API's it's a time-consuming.
 - [X] Read and understand the concept
-- [X] coullect the data for April and March
+- [X] collect the data for April and March
 - [X] Preprocssing
   - [X] Cleaning
     - [X] Noise data